 Meet our Chief Executive Officer:

-Ms. Carman has lived in Colorado over 26 years and has lived in Bailey for 15 of those years with her three kids- all club members.
+Ms. Carman has lived in Colorado over 26 years and has lived in Bailey for 17 of those years with her three kids- all club members.
 Ms. Carman has worked in Early Childhood and Head Start in rural Colorado specializing in fundraising, grant compliance and organizational development.
-Ms. Carman is the Treasurer of the Grants for Knowledge foundation, Chair of the Park Family Connections, Fundraising Board Chair for the Platte Canyon Piranhas Swim Team, District Accountability Committee Secretary, Chair of the Deer Creek Elementary School Accountability Committee and Coordinator for Park Alliance for Young Children.
+Ms. Carman is on the Platte Canyon RE-1 School Board, Chair of the Park Family Connections, Fundraising Board Chair for the Platte Canyon Piranhas Swim Team and Coordinator for Park Alliance for Young Children.
 Ms. Carman holds a BA in European History and Politics with a minor in Spanish from Colorado College and MA in Public Policy from the University of Denver.
 Her favorite reptile is the Spectacled Cobra and her favorite dog breed is a Newfoundland.
 In her free time, she enjoys spending time with her kids, tending to her home zoo, volunteering in giant breed dog rescue, attending musical theater and attempting to high-altitude garden.